-- In next step Add transaction log backups created after the table was dropped.
-Please note that the transaction logs have to form a full chain
+Please note that the transaction logs have to form a full chain.

-- Click Next and select Open results in grid option, in the Select output step:
+- Click the Next button and select the Open results in grid option, in the Select output step:

 The advantages of this method are that no database backup is needed.
-As a DROP TABLE statement doesn’t create a log for each deleted table row in the online transaction log, this method can recover only table structure.
+As the Drop table statement doesn’t create a log for each deleted table row in the online transaction log, this method can recover only table structure.

 Note that if the database is in the Simple recovery model, the transactions might be overwritten.
-In this case, the sooner you run ApexSQL Log after the table was dropped, the more chances for successful recovery you have.
+In this case, the sooner that ApexSQL Log is run after the table was dropped, there are more chances for successful recovery.